Skip to main content

 In practice:

-• Vintage wide-angles, such as 24mm f/2.8 or some AI-S models, can show vignetting and a lack of edge sharpness, especially wide open.
+• Vintage wide-angle lenses, such as some 24mm f/2.8 or AI-S models, can show vignetting and reduced edge sharpness, especially when used wide open.

-• Modern G or E-type lenses, designed during the DSLR era, generally perform better but are not always optimized for the shorter flange distance of mirrorless bodies.
+• Modern G or E-type lenses, designed during the DSLR era, generally perform better because they were developed for digital sensors.
+However, native Z lenses can offer more consistent edge-to-edge performance by taking full advantage of the wider Z mount and its shorter flange distance.

-A concrete example: I switched from DSLRs (Nikon D610 and D800) to mirrorless with a Z5 using the 24-120mm f/4 lens via the FTZ adapter.
+A concrete example: I switched from DSLRs, including the Nikon D610 and D800, to mirrorless photography with a Z5 fitted with a 24-120mm f/4 F-mount lens via the FTZ adapter.

-I also used my Nikon AF-S Zoom-Nikkor 80-200mm f/2.8D IF-ED from 1999 with an FTZ adapter on the Z5, then on the Z7 II, and achieved excellent results.
+I also used my Nikon AF-S Zoom-Nikkor 80-200mm f/2.8D IF-ED from 1999 with an FTZ adapter on the Z5 and later on the Z7 II, achieving excellent results.

 The design of Z lenses: built for digital constraints

-Nikon used the short flange distance to create optics with a rear element placed closer to the sensor, and to better direct the light rays toward the center of each photosite using aspherical elements and special coatings.
+Nikon used the short flange distance to create optics with a rear element placed closer to the sensor, while also directing light rays more effectively towards the photosites through the use of aspherical elements, modern optical formulas and specialized coatings.

-The result: greater sharpness, reduced vignetting, and fewer chromatic aberrations.
+The result is greater sharpness, reduced vignetting and fewer chromatic aberrations.

-For instance, after using a 35mm f/1.4 Ai-S in the late 1980s and several manual or AF 50mm F-mount versions, switching to the Nikkor Z 35mm f/1.8 S marked a real step forward.
+For instance, after using a 35mm f/1.4 Ai-S in the late 1980s and several manual-focus or autofocus 50mm F-mount lenses, switching to the Nikkor Z 35mm f/1.8 S marked a real step forward.

-With F-mount lenses, stopping down a bit was often necessary to regain sharpness; wide apertures were mainly for photojournalists willing to trade sharpness for capturing the moment.
+With many F-mount lenses, stopping down by one stop was often necessary to regain sharpness.
+Their widest apertures were mainly useful to photojournalists willing to sacrifice some definition in order to capture the moment.

-By contrast, the Z 35mm is incredibly sharp wide open—even at the edges, as illustrated in this article on composition and depth of field.
+By contrast, the Z 35mm is remarkably sharp wide open, including towards the edges, as illustrated in this article on composition and depth of field.

 Should you stop using F lenses on Z cameras?